 Barbara was at her wit’s end.
 She thought Mike’s withdrawal meant he didn’t love her anymore.
 True, there were problems in the relationship besides the cessation of their sex life.
 But Mike and Barbara did not talk about those or about sex, either, so they drifted farther apart.

-Problems like Mike and Barbara’s happen all the time: A medical condition such as diabetes causes sexual difficulties that don’t get talked about, either at home or in the doctor’s office, and pretty soon an individual’s or couple’s sex life is a distant memory.
+Problems like Mike and Barbara’s happen all the time: Studies find that over 50% of men and 27% of women with diabetes have sexual difficulties.
+These conditions often don’t get talked about, either at home or in the doctor’s office, and pretty soon an individual’s or couple’s sex life is a distant memory.
 This can have major impact on a relationship and on a person’s mental and physical health.
 Sex with a caring partner can help people feel more connected and supported.
-It can be a form of relaxation, a pain reliever, and a sleep aid.
+It can be a form of relaxation, a pain reliever and a sleep aid.
 It can be a source of physical pleasure, even for people whose bodies more frequently give them pain and frustration.

 Diabetes’s effect on sex

 Diabetes can interfere with sexual function in numerous ways.
-Chronic high blood glucose can contribute to both neuropathy (nerve damage) and impaired blood circulation, both of which can lead to decreased or delayed erections, lubrication, genital sensation, and orgasm.
+Chronic high blood glucose or blood pressure can contribute to both neuropathy (nerve damage) and impaired blood circulation, both of which can lead to decreased or delayed erections, lubrication, genital sensation and orgasm.
 In women, high blood glucose can lead to frequent vaginal yeast infections and urinary tract infections.
 Neuropathy can make bladder control more difficult.
-And high blood pressure can also damage blood circulation, leading to the same arousal and orgasm problems as high blood glucose.

 Then there are the psychological effects of having diabetes.
+People with diabetes often become depressed, and depression negatively impacts sexuality.
 While many people with diabetes have a strong sense of self-worth, some feel that having diabetes or its complications makes them unattractive to others.
 These people may think of themselves as “damaged goods” and fear that nobody will want them as a partner.
 If people feel bad about themselves, they may lose sexual desire or withdraw socially.

 A number of medicines that are commonly prescribed for people with diabetes are known to dampen sex drive and/or sexual function as a side effect.
 This is often true of antidepressants and blood pressure medicines.
 Pain medicines, especially narcotics but also some medicines commonly taken for neuropathy pain, can cause sexual problems.
 Alcohol and street drugs such as cocaine or marijuana can interfere with sexual functioning.
 And smoking tobacco impairs circulation and nerve function and lowers libido.